Ghana-Data-Science-Summit-IndabaX-Ghana/IndabaX25/Intro_Python/README.md

 ## 🎯 Challenges

-These fun exercises will test what you’ve learned:
+In addition to exercises in the tutorial, these fun exercises will test what you’ve learned:

 1. **Chop Bar Menu System**
    - Display food menu